mark-judah/golang_vue_blockchain_voting/README.md

   <li>Each node maintains an independent SQLITE database for transactions.</li>
   <li>Blockchain files undergo verification before being added to the blockchain.</li>
   <li>Each node has a HTTP server on port 8080 with an administrator panel for node management and system control.</li>
+  <li>The leader node exposes an API at port 3500 for communication with the clients.When the leader dies, the new leader exposes its API.</li>

 </ul>

 <h2>Administrator Panel</h2>